September 11: Today in Royal History

 September 11, 1853 – Birth of Katharine Schratt, confidante of Franz Joseph I, Emperor of Austria, in Baden bei Wien, Austria

 In December 1873, Emperor Franz Joseph of Austria and his wife Empress Elisabeth attended a gala performance of Shakespeare’s The Taming of the Shrew at the Stadttheater in Vienna, Austria.
 No one could have foreseen that Katharina Schratt, the actress playing the female lead role, whom Franz Joseph saw for the first time that evening, would become an important person in his life.
-Katharina had a long-standing private relationship with Franz Joseph I, Emperor of Austria but the exact nature of their relationship is unclear.
+Katharina had a long-standing private relationship with Franz Joseph I, Emperor of Austria, but their relationship’s exact nature is unclear.
 Some believe that Katharina and Franz Joseph were lovers while others believe that their relationship was platonic and that Franz Joseph, whose wife was emotionally distant from him and fled from him as well as her duties at court by frequent traveling, needed someone to support him emotionally.
 Franz Joseph also had to deal with the violent deaths of relatives.
-Certainly, the emotional support of Katharina helped Franz Joseph to deal with all these tragedies.
+Certainly, Katharina’s emotional support helped Franz Joseph deal with all these tragedies.
 Katharina always maintained the strictest discretion regarding her relationship with Franz Joseph.

 Unofficial Royalty: Katharina Schratt